 Jill Sidler Fleagle

-Adjunct Professor of Formation and Internship
+Affiliate Professor of Formation and Internship

 Jill Sidler Fleagle is a long time disciple of the Lord Jesus Christ, wife, mother of three young adults, mom-in-law, and granny to Everest.
 She holds a Doctorate in Ministry in Leadership and Spiritual Formation from George Fox Evangelical Seminary.
 She is a graduate of Olivet Nazarene University in Bourbonnais, Illinois, from which she earned a Master’s Degree in Pastoral Counseling.